ashlynaiu/ashlyn-portfolio/README.md

 # ashlyn-portfolio

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This project is generated with a custom template https://github.com/ashlynaiu/ashlyn-template

 ## Build & development
 Run `grunt` for building and `grunt serve` for preview.